vippsas/vipps-recurring-api/vipps-recurring-api.md

 * `"isApp": false`: The URL is `https://`, which handles everything automatically for you.
-  The phone's operating system will know, through "universal linking", that the `https://api.vipps.no` URL should open the Vipps app, and not the default web browser.
+  The phone's operating system will know, through "universal linking", that the `https://api.vipps.no` URL should open the Vipps or MobilePay app, and not the default web browser.
   **Please note:** In some cases, this requires the user to approve that Vipps is opened, but this is usually only the first time.
 * `"isApp": true`: The URL is for a deeplink, for forced app-switch to Vipps, with `vipps://`.
   **Please note:** In our test environment (MT), the scheme is `vippsMT://`

-If the user does not have Vipps installed:
+If the user does not have Vipps or MobilePay installed:

-* `"isApp":false`: The Vipps landing page will be shown, and the user can enter a phone number and pay on a device with Vipps installed.
+* `"isApp":false`: The VippsMobilaPay landing page will be shown, and the user can enter a phone number and pay on a device with Vipps or MobilePay installed.
 * `"isApp": true`: The user will get an error message saying that the link can not be opened.